mloet/ASL-Recognizer/README.md

 Used the WLASL dataset of videos corresponding to 2000 different ASL words.
 Used transfer learning to train the Inception3D model (which is trained on ImageNet and fine tuned on the kinetics dataset) on the WLASL dataset.

 ##### App
-Currently app has three options for translation: Realtime detection, recording from webcam (better for machines with low computational power), and translation from mp4 file
+Currently app has three options for translation: Realtime detection, recording from webcam (better for machines with low computational power), and translation from mp4 file.

 ### (Potential) Future Improvements
-- Affordances to improve realtime option for slower machines
+- Affordances to improve realtime option for slower machines.
-- Improve sentence prediction
+- Improve sentence prediction.
 - Web/phone/AR app?